davidmerfield/Blot/app/brochure/readme.txt

 --- metadata

 You'll notice that Blot generates a publish date and permalink for each post automatically – you can override this yourself if you like at the start of the file.
 There's the new date, and there's the new permalink.
 You can also add tags to the post.

+--- search, RSS, archives

+Although the interface is simple, the blog itself that Blot generates comes with the features you'd expect – there's a search engine, an archives page and an RSS feed.

 --- dashboard